Clonmel Show & Agricultural Society Bursary Scheme

 Q. Will projects relating to non-agricultural studies be considered for a bursary?

-A. No. bursaries will only be awarded to projects that are deemed relevant to the ethos and interests of the Clonmel Show and broadly speaking will be in the fields of agriculture, horticulture and equine studies.
+A. No. bursaries will only be awarded to projects that are deemed relevant to the ethos and interests of the Clonmel Show and broadly speaking will be in the fields of agriculture, horticulture, forestry and equine studies.

 Q. I live outside the highlighted area on the map.
 Is there any way for me to qualify?

-A. Regretfully, the answer is no. The catchment area reflects the catchment area of the Clonmel Show and no applications will be accepted from outside this area.
+A. Regretfully, the answer is no. The catchment area has been defined by Clonmel Show and no applications will be accepted from outside this area.

 Q. Can I apply for bursaries for more than one project?